GE makes concessions seeking EU regulatory approval of Avio deal

 Companies typically offer to sell assets or modify their business practices to allay competition concerns.

-GE is buying Avio from private equity fund Cinven and Italian state-controlled defence group Finmeccanica.
+GE is buying Avio from private equity fund Cinven and Italian state-controlled defense group Finmeccanica SIFI.MI.